Project Of The Week – Zebrano in the City

 Why did you enter the SBID International Design Awards?

-We recognise SBID’s International Awards as a great platform to showcase and measure our latest design-thinking and developments around various parts of the world.
+We recognise SBID’s International Design Awards as a great platform to showcase and measure our latest interior design thinking and developments around various parts of the world.
 We also love the team behind it, and the event ceremony itself is a joy to be apart of.

 Questions answered by Perparim Rama, CEO at 4M Group.